Zup-Protocol/zup-ui-kit/README.md

 /// The main icon to show in the button. final Widget icon;

 /// The background color of the button.
-If null, the background color will be derived from ZupColors, using [ZupColors.tertiary] as default. final Color? backgroundColor;
+If null, the background color will be derived from the theme,
+// using [ZupThemeColors.tertiaryButtonBackground] as default.
+final Color? backgroundColor;

 /// The border of the button.
 If null, the button will not have a border